-Management monitors the operating results of its segments separately for the purpose of making decisions about resource allocation and performance assessment.
+The Management Board of the Company is the Chief Operating Decision Maker and monitors the operating results of its segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.
 The Company's headquarters costs, financing (including finance cost and finance income) and assets are managed on a group basis and are allocated to operating segments.
 Transfer prices between operating segments are on an arm's length basis in a manner similar to transactions with third parties.